Skip to content

 Packaging regulations are evolving rapidly worldwide.
 The European Union's Single-Use Plastics Directive, California's packaging reduction requirements, and similar legislation emerging globally make sustainable packaging increasingly mandatory rather than optional.

-Proactive adoption of sustainable packaging provides several risk mitigation benefits:
+Proactive adoption of sustainable packaging allows you to:

-• Positions your brand favorably with regulators and policymakers
+• Position your brand favorably with regulators and policymakers

 Retail partnership advantages